LucyMasc/Ruby-on-Rails-Challenge-20200810/README.md

 REST API built using Ruby on Rails and MySQL with restrict access through Api-Key.

-You can test it out on https://rapi-cdsh.herokuapp.com/
+You can test it out on https://rapi-cdsh.herokuapp.com/products

 Oops!
 Access Denied!

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+On your CLI paste the following command:

+  <pre><code>
+    url = %x{ curl https://rapi-cdsh.herokuapp.com/products -H 'Authorization: Token token="6c712a48042f610461391ea05fee18f7"' }
+    JSON.parse(url)
+  </code></pre>

+  and there we go, you can visualize all products.

+  But hurry up!
+This api key must expire soon.